For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 Depending on your local market other platforms like Airbnb Experiences, GetYourGuide, Klook, etc may need to be in the mix.

-What we do know is that people read reviews.
+What we do know is that people read reviews and this is an opportunity to build trust.
 So if you’re responding to reviews, potential customers will notice.

 Pro Tip: Use a platform like WhiteSpark or BrightLocal to keep track of all the reviews and be notified when you receive a bad review.

-Post on GMB and engage with your customers through Q&A and messages.
+Post on GBP and engage with your customers through Q&A and messages.

-- The practical answer to this question is that it gives you a chance to communicate with your customers.
-Posts can show up in a lot of places, including:
+1. The practical answer to this question is that it gives you a chance to communicate with your customers.

-- It communicates to Google that your business is alive and well.
-Posting on GMB shows Google that you’re a real business, and open/accepting new business—which matters for your ability to rank well.
+2. It communicates to Google that your business is alive and well.
+Posting on GBP shows Google that you’re a real business and open/accepting new business—which matters for your ability to rank well.

-- You can list offers you’re running, upcoming events, updates to your business, and feature a product.
+3. You can list offers you’re running, upcoming events, updates to your business, and feature products and experiences to spread awareness and get clicks.

 Why engaging in the Q&A is important